 The Board appoints the Superintendent of Schools who is the chief administrative officer of the District responsible for carrying out the policies set by the Board.
 Mr. Ronald Tucker has served as Superintendent of the District since July 1, 2012.
-Prior to his appointment, Mr. Tucker served as the Assistant Superintendent of the District for two years, Bayless Junior High Principal for six years, Bayless High School Principal for two years, Bayless High School Assistant Principal/Athletic Director for two years and Rogers Middle School Assistant Principal for two years.
+Prior to his appointment, Mr. Tucker served as the Assistant Superintendent of the District for two years, Bayless Junior High Principal for six years, Bayless High School Principal for two years, Bayless High School Assistant Principal/Athletic Director for two years and Assistant Principal of Rogers Middle School (located in the Affton School District) for two years.
 Prior to becoming an administrator, Mr. Tucker taught English Language Arts and Mass Communications and coached football for seven combined years at Affton High School and St. Clair High School.
 Mr. Tucker's educational career includes 18 years of administration and seven years of teaching.
-Mr. Tucker holds Bachelor degrees from Truman State University and Southeast Missouri State University, a Master's degree from Southeast Missouri State University.
+Mr. Tucker holds Bachelor degrees from Truman State University and Southeast Missouri State University, a Master's degree from Southeast Missouri State University and an Educational Specialist Degree from Southeast Missouri State University.

 Additional members of the administrative staff are appointed by the Board upon recommendation by the Superintendent.
-Reporting to the Superintendent are the Assistant Superintendent and Chief Operating Officer, Chief Financial Officer, Chief Academic Officer, Director of Human Resources, Director of Buildings and Grounds, Director of Technology and Director of Public Relations.
+Reporting to the Superintendent are the Assistant Superintendent and Chief Operating Officer, Chief Academic Officer, Director of Human Resources, Director of Buildings and Grounds, Director of Technology and Director of Public Relations.

-The District has a total of 261 employees, including 16 administrative personnel, 125 teachers and 120 non-certificated employees.
+The District has a total of 205 employees, including 15 administrative personnel, 124 teachers, 4 certified teachers' aides and 62 non-certificated employees.
 Teachers in the District belong to the Missouri State Teachers Association, the Missouri National Education Association or are not affiliated.